25 Useful iPhone Widgets You Should Use in 2024

 Apple is great at making many things.
 Sadly, Maps has not been one of them.
 Google Maps is still leaps and bounds better than Apple Maps, especially if you are living outside the US.
 There are a lot of useful Google Maps tricks; plus, Google Maps gives you access to a number of useful widgets as well.

-Google Maps widget
+Google Maps Widget on iPhone

 You can use a widget that shows you the traffic in your area, one that shows you the time it will take to reach your destination or any of the other three widgets.
 I generally tend to use the one that shows me the travel time as it helps me leave on time.
 You can see all the five widgets that Google Maps offers in the picture below.